alissa-huskey/python-class/docs/chapter_5.md

 * Add a third cave in the middle with a silly dragon who does a little jig.

+* Make a dictionary for each dragon and give them other details like names, colors, sizes, if they breath fire.
+Print the additional values when you walk in the cave.

 * If the player gets treasure from the dragon, add another level to the game.
   Perhaps the player encounters a well and can either make a wish with coin, or take a drink.
 Randomly decide if the wish is granted, or if the water is